Horlawhumy-dev/drugstoc_inventory/README.md

 - Endpoints for products where only admin can make full CRUD operations
 - Basic error handling
 - Normal users can create orders with list of products
-- Reporting endpoints for sales and products stock management
+- Reporting ndpoints for sales and products stock management

 ## SQL Database Design